Ollen/wp-scanner/README.md

 - _search_depth_ (Optional - Default is 3) - A number indicating the search depth limit of the WordPress version.

 ## Sub-modules
-The following python files are sub modules that is used the WordPress file diff.
+The following python files are sub modules that is used in the WordPress file diff.

 ### `db_config.py`
 Returns the database config data located in `db_config.json`.